AlaaEddine20/counter-with-redux/README.md

 ## The rules that i followed to implement the App:

 - Count can't be lower than 0, if user clicks "Decrement" button, an alert will show up;
-- If number is odd change the color to "red".
+- If count is odd change the color to "red", else the color is "black".
+- When count is 0 the color is "white".